What We Give Back

 Additionally, a percentage of all profits are also donated to other non-profit organisations dedicated to conservation initiatives, veterinary care and the fight against wildlife extinction in Australia.

-Our partners are World Leading Safari and Tour Specialists, Wildlife Experts and Philanthropists who have pioneered and established both commercial and non-profit organisations that are dedicated to the preservation of Africa.
+Our partners are World Leading Safari Specialists, Wildlife Experts and Philanthropists who have pioneered and established both commercial and non-profit organisations that are dedicated to the preservation of Africa.
 With our combined commitment to global sustainability, together we use Conservation and Eco Tourism to help highlight the earth’s plight.

 Partner and Beneficiary of our Behind the Scenes Elephant Collaring Safaris